mmiglioranza22/mmiglioranza22/README.md

 I love everything that involves programming and technology.
 I am passionate about learning new skills and technologies that can impact positively in peoples lives and businesses, and help me become a better developer & programmer.
 I am very curious about everything: you'll always find me reading, studying or learning something new, whichever the field or topic!

-I am currently looking for opportunities to challenge and improve my programming knowledge and expertise, and to contribute in small or big proyects.
+I am currently looking for opportunities to challenge and improve my programming knowledge and expertise, and to contribute in small and big projects.
 I am particularly interested in front-end & back-end technologies, as well as testing.

 ### Programming Languages & Technologies I currently use: